betaglot/plantabeta/docs/guide/introduction.md

 ## Who uses [Plantbeta](/guide/introduction.html#what-is-plantbeta)?

 ### [Potential Planters](/guide/Who/PotentialPlanter)
-- People who are interested in becoming a planter.
+- People who are interested in becoming a planter, but have no planting experience.

 ### [Rookie Planters](/guide/Who/RookiePlanter)
 - A planter who hasn't completed a full planting season.